Savings accounts

 What do you need to open a savings account?

 Once you’re ready to apply for an account, you’ll need to have the basics to hand – your address, occupation and current bank details.
 You may need to prove your identity with a passport, driving licence or energy bill, particularly if you haven't banked with that provider before.
-If you want to open an ISA, you’ll need your National Insurance number too.

 How do I close a savings account?

 This will depend on your account provider.
-You may be able to close some accounts online, while for others you might have to visit a branch.
+You might be able to close some accounts online, while for others you might have to visit a branch.
 If you have a fixed-term savings product, you might not be allowed to close it before the end of the term.
 Or if you do, you may have to pay a significant penalty.

 If you want to move your ISA to another provider, you’ll need to complete a transfer form.
 You shouldn’t close the account with the original provider without doing this, as you won’t be able to reinvest that part of your tax-free allowance again.